En3rGy/11083_Leistungsmesser/README.md

 ## Requirements
-- The module shall output the consumptions since the beginning for all current time spans.
+1. The module shall output the consumptions since the beginning for all current time spans.
-- The module shall output the total consumptions of the previous time spans.
+2. The module shall output the total consumptions of the previous time spans.
-- The module shall use an increasing counter as input for calculating the consumptions.
+3. The module shall use an increasing counter as input for calculating the consumptions.
-- The module should use a pulse signal input for calculating the consumptions.
+4. The module should use a pulse signal input for calculating the consumptions.
-- The start / end of a time span shall be indicated by a 1 on a dedicated input.
+5. The start / end of a time span shall be indicated by a 1 on a dedicated input.
-- The module shall accept a gain input to be multiplied with the counter input value.
+6. The module shall accept a gain input to be multiplied with the counter input value.
-- The module shall accept an offset input value to be substracted from the gained counter input value.
+7. The module shall accept an offset input value to be substracted from the gained counter input value.
-- The module shall accept a "reset" input, setting all outputs and internal values to 0.
+8. The module shall accept a "reset" input, setting all outputs and internal values to 0.
-- The module shall output the global counter repsecting gain and offset since the last reset.
+9. The module shall output the global counter repsecting gain and offset since the last reset.
-- The module shall deal with an overflow of the input counter by
+10. The module shall deal with an overflow of the input counter by increasing the global counter.

 ## Software Design Description